Lower engine steady rod bushes change on Austin Mini

 Op 01

-Locate where the front right lower engine tie bar is.
+Locate where the front right lower engine steady rod is.

 Op 02

-Remove the nut and bolt securing the tie bar to the engine side bracket.
+Remove the nut and bolt, securing the steady rod to a bracket on gearbox side.
 Use the 14 mm spanner and the 9/16'' spanner.

 Recover the 3 flat washers and the spring washer.